MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/data-and-databinding.md

 ![](data-and-databinding-images/itemssource-simple.png "ListView Displaying List of Strings")

-The above approach will populate the `ListView` with a list of strings.
+This approach will populate the `ListView` with a list of strings.
 By default, `ListView` will call `ToString` and display the result in a `TextCell` for each row.
 To customize how data is displayed, see [Cell Appearance](~/xamarin-forms/user-interface/listview/customizing-cell-appearance.md).

 Because `ItemsSource` has been sent to an array, the content will not update as the underlying list or array changes.
 If you want the ListView to automatically update as items are added, removed and changed in the underlying list, you'll need to use an `ObservableCollection`. [`ObservableCollection`](xref:System.Collections.ObjectModel.ObservableCollection`1) is defined in `System.Collections.ObjectModel` and is just like `List`, except that it can notify `ListView` of any changes: